bramstroker/homeassistant-powercalc/README.md

  - color_temp.csv.gz (color temperature)
  - brightness.csv.gz (brightness only lights)

 Some lights support two color modes (both hs and color_temp), so there must be two CSV files.
+For lights that use only hs, color_temp file is needed as well..

-The files are gzipped to keep the repository footprint small, and installation fast.
+The files are gzipped to keep the repository footprint small, and installation fast but is not mandatory.

 Example: